kgellien/timeplanner-scala/README.md

 - Support build via SBT
 - Make it easy to provide ones own inputfiles *outside* of this project directory
 - Internationalisation
+- use logging instead of println
+- try template engine (e.g. scalate) for latex output

 ## Revision History